 Finally, there are many large-scale farmers that small local farmers have to compete with.
-This could mean selling produce at very lowered margins to remain competitive.
+This could mean selling produce at very low margins to remain competitive.

 Laws and Regulations

-There are various laws and regulations that apply to different types of farming.
+Various laws and regulations apply to different types of farming.
 You can access South African agricultural laws here.
-There are various different regulations for managing things like livestock, grazing, and following the appropriate soil conservation standards.
+There are various regulations for managing things like livestock, grazing, and following the appropriate soil conservation standards.